lexibank/tlopo/out/vol4/chapter2.md

 <a id="p-57"></a>

-Figure 2.12    Mugil cephalus, flathead grey mullet
+Figure 2.12:Mugil cephalus, flathead grey mullet

 Kove (NNG) uses the same comparison, albeit with a non-cognate term for ‘crocodile’, _baɣele ele ɑto_ ‘seahorse, pipefish’ (bayele ‘crocodile’, _ele_ 'its',_ato_ ‘messenger’) (Ann Chowning, pers. comm.[^11]).
 In Dobu (PT) the term for crocodile is _warigoa_, and that for seahorse or pipefish _wari-warigoa_, reduplication of the first two syllables being a common way of indicating an inferior or diminutive form of the named item ([Ross 2005](../references.md#source-Ross2005):199).